Xc2333/Hackintosh-Lenovo-v3000-ISE/README.md

 This repository is for hackintosh on Lenovo v3000.

+Change log：11/1/2018

+•Update EFI, Clover 4717, CX20751_2 audio layout-id ingect via Device Properties, acpi rename patches via RenameDevices, all kext has been update to the newest.

 Change log：10/18/2018

 •Update EFI to 10.14+,Clover 4706, only use WhateverGreen.kext,all kext has been update to the newest, and other changes.